Jeppe Gertsen

-Jeppe Gertsen (born February 9, 1997) is a Danish professional footballer who plays as a defender for Danish 1st Division club FC Fredericia.
+Jeppe Gertsen (born 9 February 1997) is a Danish professional footballer who plays as a centre-back for Danish 2nd Division side AB.

 Club career

 Youth years

 Born in Aarhus, Gertsen started out in the youth team of AGF before joining Silkeborg IF in 2009, initially with the under-13 team.
 He gradually ascended up the ranks during his teenage years, while simultaneously studying at Silkeborg Gymnasium, which he completed in 2017.
 In the summer of 2015, while a part of the under-19 squad, his contract was extended for three more years.
 It also was around this time that he started training with the first team on occasion.
 He appeared on the substitution bench for the senior squad a total of eight times during the 2015–16 and 2016–17 seasons.

 Professional career

 Gertsen made his first-team debut on 19 September 2017, playing the full 90 minutes of a second-round Danish Cup match against Kjellerup.

 He made his Superliga debut on 10 December 2017, replacing Davit Skhirtladze in the final minutes of a 2–1 victory over Odense.
 The next month, Silkeborg signed him to a three-year contract extension, securing him until the summer of 2021.

 On 28 January 2021, Gertsen signed a pre-contract with FC Fredericia, valid from 1 July 2021, where his contract with Silkeborg also expired.
+On 16 January 2024 FC Fredericia confirmed that Geertsen had left the club by mutual agreement, a year and a half early.

+On 3 February 2024, Gertsen joined Icelandic club Vestri.
+He left the club again at the end of the year.

+On March 19, 2025, Gertsen joined Danish 2nd Division side Næstved Boldklub.
+At the end of June, Gertsen moved to fellow league club AB on a deal until June 2028.